 What Are Awareness Practices?

-These are methods which prove to help us engage the natural ability of our mind to experience peace and silence.
+These are methods that prove to help us engage the natural ability of our minds to experience peace and silence.
 They are positive and stress-reducing methods that anyone from any background can use.
 They are not the practice of religion.

 Mindfulness Awareness Practices

 These are practices that enable us to enter a sacred space of silence and peace.
 Learning to quiet the mind is an asset.
 Practices like this are restful and energizing.
 Some people describe it as if witnessing yourself from a different perspective/time.
 It is a frame of mind that grounds and centers our awareness.
 Thus, you are but more present and better able to handle stress.
 And we can think more clearly.
 All methods of awareness practice have excellent health benefits.